erikeldridge/erikeldridge.github.com/_posts/2012-1-28-web-app-organization.md

 ## Web app organization

-### Separation of concerns

-Strive for a clean separation of things that "change from things that don't change", in the words of @tnegrin.
-This facilitates app maintenance, and makes the code more fun to work with.

-Splitting the FE from the BE via Thrift works well.

 ### Client vs. server

 Here are a few general factors I consider when trying to decide what code goes in the client and what goes in the server.